-We believe that comprehensive cancer treatment includes supporting patients and their families through all aspects of the disease – its physical, emotional and spiritual tolls.
-Through a generous $1 million endowment gift, the Donna Fielding Cancer Wellness Institute was established to ensure the 2,000 patients of Roper St. Francis Cancer Care benefit from an advanced and comprehensive cancer program.
-Through philanthropy, a Cancer Wellness Navigator will enhance patients’ quality of life through programs ranging from prevention, nutrition and massage to symptom management and palliative care.
-The Foundation seeks community support to build a strong endowment to fund the Institute and care for patients for generations to come.
+We believe that comprehensive cancer care includes supporting patients and their families through all aspects of the disease – its physical, emotional and spiritual tolls.
+Through a generous $1 million endowment gift, the Donna Fielding Cancer Wellness Institute was established to ensure the patients of Roper St. Francis Cancer Care benefit from an advanced and comprehensive cancer program.
+At the heart of the Institute is a Cancer Wellness Navigator who guides patients through every stage of the cancer journey, connecting patients and families with a range of services from prevention, nutrition, and massage to symptom management and palliative care.
+The Foundation seeks community support to grow the Cancer Wellness Endowment to sustain and expand the Institute and care for patients for generations to come.

 At Roper St. Francis Cancer Care, we view every cancer diagnosis as our greatest challenge.
 We work tirelessly to wage the war on cancer, engaging many resources along the way including groundbreaking clinical trials, fellowship-trained board certified cancer specialists, evidence-based treatment plans and new technologies.
 Through philanthropy, Roper St. Francis has a vision for an even greater cancer care experience.
 In order to achieve this vision, we look to our community to fund enhanced access to revolutionary cancer-fighting technologies, clinical research and support services for our patients.